-This ASCRS command is used to switchover an online ASCRS resource to an alternative node of the cluster.
+This ASCRS command is used to switch over an ASCRS resource that is currently in the online state to another node in the cluster.
+All resources this resource depends upon are also switched over.

 This argument specifies the resource type if the resource name is in short form.
 It is not needed if the name is in canonical form.